 Greg Wakatsuki – Mr. Wakatsuki is the Founder and CEO of Young Moon, a smart sustainable city tech firm and provider of water treatment systems and integrated water treatment solutions for Small Island Developing States.
 He has over 35 years of experience in technology transfer, and brings with him a global network of technology innovation professionals and financiers.

-Angela Flowers is an advanced professional social worker with 23 years of experience working with the underserved population in Los Angeles County.
-She is the recipient of several commendations from the County of Los Angeles for housing over 250 families out of the Skid Row area.
-Ms. Flowers is a member of the Skid Row Collaborative Committee, a mentor for the LA Youth Conservation Corp, and an AmeriCorps Service Assistant in the Skid Row area.
-Ms. Flowers is currently employed by the Los Angeles County Department of Children and Family Services as a Children’s Social Worker.
-She holds a Master of Social Work from California State University Long Beach and is currently pursuing a Doctorate in Social Work from the University of Southern California.
-She is a key member of the founding executive team for CYPHER X.
+Angela Flowers, DSW, MSW is an advanced professional social worker with 23 years of experience working with the underserved population in Los Angeles County.
+Dr. Flowers is the recipient of several commendations from the County of Los Angeles for housing over 250 families out of the Skid Row area.
+Dr. Flowers is a member of the Skid Row Collaborative Committee, a mentor for the LA Youth Conservation Corp, and an AmeriCorps Service Assistant in the Skid Row area.
+Dr. Flowers is currently employed by the Los Angeles County Department of Children and Family Services as a Children’s Social Worker.
+She holds a Master of Social Work from California State University Long Beach and a Doctorate in Social Work from the University of Southern California.
+Dr. Flowers is a key member of the founding executive team for CYPHER X.

 R. Bong Vergara is the founder and director of CYPHER X. Over his 18-year career, he raised over USD 21M for health centers, community clinics, and social service agencies.
 He served as a Global Engagement Fellow for the UN Foundation’s First Annual Global People Summit in the 72nd Session of the UN General Assembly, was nominated in 2016 for the Momentum for Change Award by the UN Climate Change Secretariat, and was asked to present at the 2018 UN Multi-stakeholder Forum on Science, Technology, and Innovation for the UN SDGs.
 His focus is the integration of social innovation and social entrepreneurship in social work (click to access article) to advance AASWSW GC7 and GC8 (click to access article).